Quick Summary

 Why Is Testing Software Important?

 Proper software testing helps identify issues and defects in the code before the product is delivered.
 It will ensure the development of a high-quality product.
-Studies show that 40% of bugs discovered post-launch are the result of insufficient testing during development.
+Also, bugs discovered post-launch are the result of insufficient testing during development.
 The cost of fixing these issues later is far higher than addressing them upfront.

 Through dedicated testing services in software testing, organizations are helped by: